CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       - 15:00-16:00
       - The Research Object I: Introduction to Containers (Cooksey)
       - Intro to BioContainers, Docker, Singularity and Kubernetes
-      - Find and run BioContainers on any machine.
+      - Find and run BioContainers on any machine
     * -
       - 16:00-17:00
       - The Research Object I: